 To create a new ASP.NET Core application with the Data Server or to embed the DLL in an existing project, refer to the guide on Flexmonster.DataServer.Core.dll.

-class implements the IParser interface.
+class that implements the IParser interface.

 public string Type { get; private set; }